MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 5. On the SPWFM server, open “Workflow Manager Configuration” again and select **Upgrade Workflow Manager Farm**, and let it run until finished.

-### Trust the WFM SSL certificate on the SharePoint servers
+### Trust the SPWFM SSL certificate on the SharePoint servers

 Since SharePoint must contact the SPWFM service endpoint, the SharePoint servers must trust the certificate it's using.